-Fracture Reduction – Types, Procedure, Recovery And Risks
+Fracture Reduction – Types, Procedure, Recovery, And Risks

 Close Method of reduction of Fracture Body and angle of Mandible

-Following are the closed methods:
+The following are the closed methods:

 - Direct wiring: